Alicia Keys: 2019–2022: Alicia, Keys and authorship

-2021–2022: Keys, first christmas album

-In May 2021, Keys was freatured on DMX's album Exodus in the song Hold Me Down.
+Keys released her memoir More Myself: A Journey on March 31, 2020.
+In September 2020, Keys launched her lifestyle brand Keys Soulcare.
+Keys and Brandi performed "A Beautiful Noise" on Every Vote Counts: A Celebration of Democracy on CBS.
+In May 2021, Keys was featured on DMX's album Exodus in the song Hold Me Down.
 To commemorate the 20th anniversary of her debut album, Songs in A Minor, Keys performed a three-song medley of singles from the album at the 2021 Billboard Music Awards.
-In June 2021, a 20th anniversary edition of Songs in A Minor was released.
+In June 2021, a 20th-anniversary edition of Songs in A Minor was released.

 On September 9, 2021, Keys released the single "Lala (Unlocked)" featuring US rapper and singer Swae Lee of the hip hop duo Rae Sremmurd.
 The song was performed at the 2021 MTV Video Music Awards.
 The music video was released on September 23, 2021.

-The single proceeds the release of Keys's eighth studio album and follow-up companion to 2020's Alicia, entitled Keys.
+The single preceded the release of Keys's eighth studio album and follow-up companion to 2020's Alicia, entitled Keys as final release under RCA Records.
 First previewed via Alicia's 2021 Noted YouTube docu-series, the album was released on December 10, 2021, as a double album featuring both fully produced and broken down versions of new material.
-Keys was Alicia's final release under RCA Records.
 On April 7, 2022, Keys released "City of Gods (Part II)" through her own label AKW Records.
 It was written and produced by Keys and is a sequel to the single "City of Gods" by Fivio Foreign, Kanye West and Keys.
-On July 14, 2022 Keys unveiled that "Come for Me" featuring Khalid and Lucky Daye would be released as the next single, ahead of a re-release of the album titled Keys II during the following month.
+On July 14, 2022, Keys unveiled that "Come for Me" featuring Khalid and Lucky Daye would be released as the next and final single, ahead of a re-release of the album titled Keys II during the following month.
 The music video was released the same day.
+From June 9, 2022, the singer embarked on the global tour Alicia + Keys World Tour, extending it with eight dates in Latin America in May 2023.

+2022–present: Santa Baby and Hell's Kitchen

-After her contract with RCA Records ended following the release of Keys, Alicia released her ninth studio album and first christmas album Santa Baby on 4th November 2022 exclusively on Apple Music, her first release as an independent artist; it peaked at number 148 on the Billboard 200.
+After her contract with RCA Records ended, Keys released her ninth studio album and first Christmas album, Santa Baby, on November 4, 2022, exclusively on Apple Music.
+It was her first release as an independent artist under her own record label Alicia Keys Records.
+It peaked at number 148 on the Billboard 200.